goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/write-plans.md

 {% include accordion.html title1="Suggested resources" text1=additional_resources_2 %}

-{% include alert.html text="What information would you include in the study protocol and data management plan for your project?" align="center" color="success" %}

 ### Consider pre-registering your study in an open repository

 - **Preregistration** is a practice where researchers publicly register their research plan before conducting their study.
 This includes details such as research question, hypotheses, study design, data collection methods and planned analyses.

 - Benefits of study pre-registration include limiting **publication bias** and